frontarm/navi/README.md

 ## Demo

 See [live demo](http://jamesknelson.com/react-junctions-example/), with source available in [examples/raw-react](https://github.com/jamesknelson/junctions/tree/master/examples/raw-react).
+Then read the [Getting Started](https://junctions.js.org/docs/getting-started/Locations.html) guide to see how it works.

 ## Installation